galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >   - `find(substring)`: Returns the lowest index of the substring if it is found in the string; otherwise, it returns `-1`.
 >   - `count(substring)`: Returns the number of non-overlapping occurrences of the substring in the string.
 >
+{: .comment}

-> These concepts will be used in the filtering expressions we write in Galaxy.
+These concepts will be used in the filtering expressions we write in Galaxy.
 Let's now explore some specific scenarios where you might use these expressions.

+> <hands-on-title>Advanced Filtering with Python Syntax</hands-on-title>
+>
 >
 > 1. **Filtering Based on Substring Occurrence**
 >